Baumgaer/boilerplate/README.md

 - Install node js full fledged (with node-gyp and everything node js provides in its installation)
 - follow this guide https://capacitorjs.com/docs/getting-started/environment-setup
+    - make sure you use JAVA in your Android Studio.
+NOT KOTLIN!
+Otherwise Java will be missing.
+        - Install JAVA 11 if missing

 ## Installation